Shades of Silver

-The Chuck Anderson Trio’s latest album, Night Hawk, was praised by Guitar International:
+The Chuck Anderson Trio’s 2013 album, Night Hawk, was praised by Guitar International:

 Night Hawk is a prime example of what makes the Chuck Anderson Trio special.
 The originality of Anderson’s compositions and his superior guitar work set the standard.
 Schreiber and Rick excel at what they do, providing the integral backbone of the trio.
 The selection of standards and new compositions are the ideal canvas for Anderson, Schreiber and Rick to work their improvisational artistry.

 Read the full review on the Guitar International website.